 Years ago, after an acrimonious divorce, I was a single parent struggling to balance a job, parenting, and a life.
 I decided that meant I had to protect myself from risks.
 But centering everything around my middle-grade son meant I was holding him too close and denying myself adult-level conversations.
 So I took my first risk and joined a brick and mortar dating service.

 I chose a service where I could keep the risk low.
 All members of this service underwent background checks and no one got my last name or phone number unless I first approved it.
-First dates were arrange via snail-mail notes sent through the service.
+First dates arranged via snail-mail notes sent through the service.
 And I had a lot of dates.
-No commitments, just dinner and a movie.
+No commitments, just dinner, and a movie.
 That was the way I wanted it.
 Low risk.

 Then, I received a note illustrated by an artist.
 His invitation to meet also included a suggestion that we could tell stories together.
 I was intrigued.

 I met him at a local Tex-Mex restaurant.
 His name was Bob.
 The awkward ‘tell-me-a-little-about-yourself’ exchange segued into a discussion of the creative process.
 I was amazed that he ‘got it.’
 We talked until we were the last remaining customers and the restaurant was locking the doors.

 I knew our next conversation would be equally fascinating.
 But days passed and it was a week and he didn’t call.
 I bemoaned this fact to my girlfriend who suggested that I ask him for a date.
 Oh, no. I couldn’t risk it.
 I wasn’t that progressive, nor that confident.
 But when she suggested I write him a thank you note for the lovely dinner, that was a risk I could take.
 And I did.